abhisheksanghai/abhisheksanghai.github.io/_drafts/2019-08-29-IndiaMLHiring.md

 date: 2019-08-29
 ---

-Recently I partitipated in one of the hackathons organized by Analytics Vidhya "IndiaMLHiring".
+Recently I participated in one of the hackathons organized by Analytics Vidhya "IndiaMLHiring".
 The way it works is we get a training data with target variables and a test data without target variable.
 The test data received is 40% of the entire test data and rest 60% is kept hidden.
 We are allowed to make submissions and test our model as per accuracy provided by the system.
 These gives us a rank on Public Leaderboard.
 Once the contest is over, our final marked submission is tested against the remaining